 Surprisingly, moths have exceptional hearing and can even detect bats from 100 feet away before the bat even senses them.
 There are around 160,000 species of moths in the world, but none have better hearing than the Greater Wax moth.
 Greater wax moths can detect sound at frequencies of up to 300 kHz which is higher than any other animal in the world.
-Moths ears are connected to nerve cells which allow them to detect even the slightest movement or sound.
+Moths’ ears are connected to nerve cells, allowing them to detect even the slightest movement or sound.
 As soon as they hear a predator they change the direction they’re flying in and begin flying in an evasive pattern.
 Some even close their wings and drop to the floor until the danger has passed.

-Dogs have long been known as man’s best friend and are loyal companions as well as working animals.
+Dogs have long been known as man’s best friend and are loyal companions and working animals.
 They have much better hearing than us and can hear almost twice as many frequencies as we can.
 Dogs can also hear sounds from much further away than we can – four times in fact.
-Dogs can hear many sounds than we can’t, which is why a lot of dog whistles even appear to be silent to us but the dog can still hear it, even if it’s a great distance away.
+Dogs can hear many more sounds than we can, which is why a lot of dog whistles even appear to be silent to us but the dog can still hear it, even if it’s a great distance away.
 Often people assume that dogs have a sixth sense for things, such as knowing when their owner is home.
 However, they’ve actually recognized the sound of the car and can pinpoint exactly where it is.
-Dogs ears are controlled by 18 muscles and they can tilt and rotate them to help them determine exactly where a noise is coming from.
+Dogs’ ears are controlled by 18 muscles and they can tilt and rotate them to help them determine exactly where a noise is coming from.

-If you think that dogs have good good hearing, then a cats is even better.
-Cats ears are controlled by 30 muscles and they can hear high-pitched sounds up to 64 kHz.
+If you think that dogs have good hearing, then a cat is even better.
+Cats’ ears are controlled by 30 muscles and they can hear high-pitched sounds up to 64 kHz.
 They can even rotate their ears up to 180 degrees.
 Cats use their excellent hearing to help them to hunt prey such as mice and birds.
-This is so that they can tell where their prey is while they are waiting for exactly the right moment to pounce.
+This is so that they can tell where their prey is while waiting for exactly the right moment to pounce.
 Cats are especially clever as they possess the ability to filter out background noises.
 This is so that they don’t get overwhelmed and can focus only on those that matter.

 Horses have the ability to hear sounds from as far as 2.5 miles away.
 They can detect sounds up to 25 kHz and can rotate their ears 180 degrees.
 This allows them to determine the exact direction that the sound is coming from.
 Hearing is essential to horses as they are flight animals.
 They use their ears to assess whether the sound is a threat so they can decide if they need to flee from it.
 This is particularly essential to horses in the wild who might face threats from predators such as mountain lions, wolves, and bears.
 Horses also use a range of sounds to communicate and the ability to hear other horses and respond is vital to them.